Skip to Main Content

 Reference systems

 A reference system or style consists of recommendations on how to cite sources in a standardized way.
-For example, Harvard, APA and Oxford are such systems.
+For example, APA, Harvard and Oxford are such systems.
 Different academic disciplines use different reference systems.
 Within social sciences and business and economics, the APA reference system is commonly used.
 In legal studies, the Oxford system is used.

 A reference system consists of two elements: